utPLSQL/utPLSQL/readme.md

 We welcome new developers to join our community and contribute to the utPLSQL project.
 If you are interested in helping please read our [guide to contributing](CONTRIBUTING.md) The best place to start is to read the documentation and get familiar with the existing code base.
-A [slack chat](https://utplsql.slack.com/) is the place to go if you want to talk with team members.
+[Github discussions](https://github.com/utPLSQL/utPLSQL/discussions) is the place to go if you want to talk with team members.
-To sign up to the chat use [this link](https://join.slack.com/t/utplsql/shared_invite/zt-xwm68udy-4cF_3PNEyczYEbWr38W5ww).

 ----------